Salonib15/NSW-DataCentre-Electricity/README.md

 Place both files in this `/data` folder and update the file paths in Cell 3 of the notebook before running.

+## About This Project

+This was a major consulting project completed as part of my Master of Business Analytics at Macquarie Business School (BUSA8031, 2026).

+Our team acted as consultants hired by an energy company to analyse what happens to NSW electricity prices and costs when large numbers of data centres are built across the state.

+I was responsible for:
+- Task 2 — building the price-impact regression model
+- Task 4 — simulating and comparing all four procurement strategies
+- NPV, Cash Flow at Risk, and payback analysis
+- Forward cost projections from 2025 to 2030

+All analysis was done in Python using real AEMO electricity market data covering 315,646 five-minute intervals across FY2022–FY2024.